Contrastive Attraction and Contrastive Repulsion for Representation Learning: The proposed approach

-\textbf{Relation with typical CL loss}: With both the contrastive attraction component and contrastive repulsion component, CACR loss shares the same intuition of conventional CL in pulling positive samples closer to and pushing negative samples away from the query in their representation space.
+As shown in \eqref{eq:CACR_loss}, with both the contrastive attraction component and contrastive repulsion component, CACR loss shares the same intuition of conventional CL \citep{oord2018representation,chen2020simple} in pulling positive samples closer to and pushing negative samples away from the query in their representation space.
 However, CACR realizes this intuition by introducing the double-contrast strategy on the point-to-point moving cost, where the contrasts appear in the intra-comparison within positive and negative samples, respectively.
-The use of the double-contrast strategy clearly differs the CACR loss in \Eqref{eq:CACR_loss} from the conventional CL loss in \Eqref{eq: CL}, which typically relies on a softmax-based contrast formed with a single positive sample and multiple equally-weighted independent negative samples.
+The use of the double-contrast strategy clearly differs the CACR loss in \eqref{eq:CACR_loss} from the conventional CL loss in \eqref{eq: CL}, which typically relies on a softmax-based contrast formed with a single positive sample and multiple equally-weighted independent negative samples.
+The conditional distributions in CA and CR loss also provide a more flexible way to deal with hard-positive/negative samples~\citep{robinson2020contrastive,wang2020unsupervised,wang2019multi,tabassum2022hard,xu2022negative} and does not require heavy labor in tuning the hyper-parameters for the model.
 A summary of the comparison between some representative CL losses and CACR is shown in Table~\ref{tab:comparison}.